Optimal Initialization Strategies for Range-Only Trajectory Estimation: Methodology

 A benefit of our constant-velocity motion model is that we can reuse the SDP relaxation we developed for static initialization, as the MAP objectives \eqref{eqn:static_map} and \eqref{eqn:dynamic_map} are similar.
 To account for motion across different time steps, the lever-arm constraints need to be modified to reflect the relationship between the initial pose, $\mathbf{T}(t_1)$, the body-centric velocity, $\bm{\varpi}$, and the pose at time $t_k$, $\mathbf{T}(t_k)$.
 Specifically, the new lever-arm constraint for time $t_k$ is

 where we have used a first-order approximation to the exponential map $\exp(\bm{\varpi}^\wedge) \approx {\mathbf{I}_d + \bm{\varpi}^\wedge}$.
 The above equation is quadratic in the unknowns and leads to an addition of $d\,N_r$ constraints to our SDP relaxation \eqref{eqn:sdp}.
 Note that with the first-order approximation, we are generating a lower bound to an approximation of our original problem \eqref{eqn:dynamic_map}; the motivation for doing so is to keep the computational complexity low.
-Details of an approximation-free approach can be found in our supplementary material\footnoteref{supp_mat}.
+Details of an approximation-free approach can be found in Appendix~ \ref{appn:appr_free_dyn_init}.